MITx-CTL-SC4x/w10-caseStudy-sql1/README.md

 This will open the App in your web browser, typically at http://localhost:8501.

-### Running on Streamlit
+### Deploying on Streamlit for the First Time

-*TODO: Set up API key credentials as described at https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app/secrets-management*

 1. Sign into share.streamlit.io
 2. Click 'Deploy an app' and then paste in your GitHub URL
+3. Put API keys in Advanced Settings (see instructions below)

-3. TBD: API key management (see above)
+Instructions for API key management are at https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app/secrets-management

 ## Credit
 This app is based on the 'AI MicroApp (Assistant)' by John Swope found at https://github.com/jswope00/AI-Microapp-Template-Assistant/tree/main